 What can I do to prevent gum disease?

 The best prevention is taking proper care of your teeth and gums.
 Good brushing habits, regular flossing, and routine dental visits will go a long way to avoiding periodontal disease.

 Unfortunately, there is no cure for gum disease.
 However, proper treatment and good home care can stop the progression of the disease and restore your oral health.

 If you believe you may have gum disease, it is critical to get help as quickly as possible to prevent damage to your gums and teeth.
 At Clermont Family Dentistry, we can handle most cases of gingivitis and periodontitis, and we work closely with a trusted, specialized periodontist if you have a more serious or advanced case of gum disease.
-Contact us now at (352) 242-1763 for an appointment, or come into our office at 12344 Roper Blvd, Clermont, FL 34711 to schedule your consultation in person.
+Contact us now at (352) 242-1763 or (352) 269-1400 for an appointment, or come into one of our offices to schedule your consultation in person.